Convex Submodular Minimization with Indicator Variables: Applications in MRF inference

 \emph{Maximum a posteriori} estimates of the values of $\bm{X}$ can often be obtained as optimal solutions of the (continuous) MRF problem \cite{hochbaum2001efficient}

 where $h_i:\R\to\R_+$ and $g_{ij}:\R\to\R_+$ are appropriate convex nonnegative one-dimensional functions such that $h_i(0)=g_{ij}(0)=0$, and $\bm{\ell}\leq \bm{u}$ are (possibly infinite) lower and upper bounds, respectively, on the values of $\bm{X}$.
+From the comments following Proposition~\ref{prop:equiv-def-submodular}, it is clear that the objective of \eqref{eq:MRF} is a submodular function.
 Functions $h_i$ and $g_{ij}$ are chosen depending on the prior distribution of the random variables and noise.
 Typically, functions $h_i$ are quadratic, corresponding to cases with Gaussian noise.
 The most common choices for functions $g_{ij}$ are absolute value functions $g_{ij}(x_i-x_j)=c_{ij}|x_i-x_j|$ with $c_{ij}\geq 0$, popular in statistics and signal processing \cite{sharpnack2012sparsistency,davies2001local} and referred to as total variation denoising problems, and quadratic functions $g_{ij}(x_i-x_j)=c_{ij}(x_i-x_j)^2$, in which case the graphical model is a Gaussian MRF (GMRF) and also corresponds to a Besag model \cite{besag1974spatial,besag1995conditional}.